From Dan to Beersheba: Biblical verses

 "They decided to send a proclamation throughout Israel, from Beersheba to Dan, calling the people to come to Jerusalem and celebrate the Passover to the LORD, the God of Israel.
 It had not been celebrated in large numbers according to what was written."

 Modern history

-During the peace negotiations following World War I, "from Dan to Beersheba" contributed to the British proposal for the area of Palestine to be carved out of the Ottoman Empire as a League of Nations mandate.
+During the peace negotiations following World War I, "from Dan to Beersheba" – as defined by George Adam Smith’s The Historical Geography of the Holy Land – contributed to the British proposal for the area of Palestine to be carved out of the Ottoman Empire as a League of Nations mandate.
 On 13 September 1919, a memorandum was handed from Lloyd George to Georges Clemenceau which stated that British Palestine would be "defined in accordance with its ancient boundaries of Dan to Beersheba".